SoftwareAG/c8y-docs/content/apama/overview-analytics-bundle/migrate-from-esper.md

 	* Delete any smart rules where the CEL version had been modified and a new EPL app has been implemented.
 	* Activate your newly developed EPL apps in the production tenant.

-You can also choose to work with Software AG Professional Services to help ensure the migration is as smooth as possible.
-Software AG Professional Services can help migrate CEL code into Apama EPL code and they can also provide training on using Apama in {{< product-name-1 >}}.
+You can also choose to work with {{< company-name-2 >}} Professional Services to help ensure the migration is as smooth as possible. {{< company-name-2 >}} Professional Services can help migrate CEL code into Apama EPL code and they can also provide training on using Apama in {{< product-name-1 >}}.

 ### Handling scheduled exports